exped1230/Awesome_Image_Generation_with_Thinking/README.md

 </div>

 Welcome to the Awesome-Image-Generation-with-Thinking repository!
 This repository represents a comprehensive collection of research focused on empowering models to think during image generation.
-We delve into how these sophisticated models are evolving beyond mere pattern recognition, acquiring capabilities for intricate reasoning, nuanced understanding, and dynamic interaction by processing and interpreting visual information in cognitive-inspired ways.
+We delve into current works and divide them into three parts: explicit reflection, reinforcement learning, and unified multimodal models.

 This collection is for researchers, developers, and enthusiasts eager to explore the forefront of:
 *   **Prompt-Based Innovation:** How LVLMs can guide visual understanding and generation.